 The Delaware Court of Chancery in Daugherty v.
 Highland Capital Management, L.P., C.A.
 No. 2017-0488-SG (Del.
 Ch.
-June 29, 2018), primarily addressed the issue of laches and equitable tolling that constituted the majority of the 29-page decision, but the last two pages relating to indemnification are the most memorable aspects of the opinion.
+June 29, 2018), primarily addressed the issue of laches and equitable tolling that constituted the majority of the 29-page decision, but the last two pages relating to indemnification are the most memorable parts of the opinion.
 The procedural history of the case is relatively lengthy and somewhat involved.

 The most noteworthy aspect of this case is the indemnification claim.
 The parties in this case were involved in lengthy litigation in Texas after which the party seeking indemnification brought suit in Delaware.
-One of the issues was whether it too long to proceed in Delaware.
+One of the issues was whether it took too long to proceed in Delaware.
 The indemnification claim was not barred by laches based on an extensive analysis by the court of the facts of the case.

 The most widely applicable bullet points from this case regarding indemnification are the following: